Updated July 4, 2019

 There are roofed areas to pray and fountains for purification.

 My favorite part are the grounds.
-The oldest tree is almost a thousand years old and was planted while the temple was being built.
+The oldest tree is almost a thousand years old and it was supposed to be planted while the temple was being built.

 From this temple trails leave connecting to other smaller temples.
 The paths, despite being close to civilization, seem to be in the jungle.